Draedon123/Melvor-Map-Maker/README.md

 ## Disclaimer

-As of the present, the Melvor Map Maker is an **unofficial** tool and is **not** endorsed by Melvor Idle or Games by Malcs in any way, shape or form
+As of the present, the Melvor Map Maker is an **unofficial** tool and is **not** endorsed by Melvor Idle or Games by Malcs in any way, shape or form.

 ## Credits